 All this contamination is not only making these rivers unsightly.
 It’s turning them into dangerous territory.
 About 44% of all river bodies and streams are unsafe to fish or swim.
 That says nothing about actually drinking the dirty water!

-The majority of the most polluted rivers in the world are in Asia, where populations are denser, and resources are more scarce.
+Discussing the most polluted water sources in the world means acknowledging the fact that the majority of the most polluted rivers in the world are in Asia.
+On this continent, populations are denser, and resources are more scarce.
+However, there are polluted rivers everywhere, including North America, Europe, and other parts of the world.

-Here’s what the problem looks like in the form of the six most polluted rivers in the world.
+Here’s what the problem looks like in the form of the most polluted rivers in the world – in no particular order.

 The third-largest river in the world, the Ganges, serves over two billion people.
 Surprisingly, the Hindus regard this river as holy and believe that bathing in it will wash their sins away.